MED0001535106. This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, read more here

 Breast Reduction

-• Neck pain and neck aches
+• Neck pain and stiffness

-• Back pain and back aches
+• Back pain and discomfort

-• Shoulder pain and shoulder aches
+• Shoulder pain and bra strap indentations

 Things to consider before surgery

-Patients with a high BMI have increased risks associated with the procedure and may be asked to lose weight before proceeding.
+1. Body Mass Index (BMI): Patients with a high BMI have increased risks associated with the procedure and may be asked to lose weight before proceeding.
 Mr Hanikeri recommends waiting until patients have achieved a stable weight that they are happy with and a BMI under 32 before having breast reduction performed.

-Your breast reduction consultation with Dr Hanikeri
+Your Consultation with Dr Hanikeri

 Breast Reduction